-Many families today are looking for a dog for their home that is friendly, good with children, intelligent, and easy to train.
+Many families today are looking for a dog that is friendly, good with kids, and easy to train.

 From the poodle it brings intelligence, low shedding tendencies, and obedience.
 And from the golden retriever it brings devotion, desire for human companionship, and gentleness.

 Ready to learn why the Goldendoodle is a perfect choice for your family?

 Breeders first created goldendoodles in the 1960’s, but the dogs didn’t start becoming popular until the 1990’s.

 The original purpose for the goldendoodle breed was to design a crossbreed that would be an ideal guide dog without as much shedding and the allergies that accompany shedding.

 The result was a designer dog called the Goldendoodle.

 To create a designer dog, simply take a purebred poodle and cross it with another purebred breed.
 Most designer dogs are bred to link the poodle’s non-shedding coat with the positive characteristics of another breed.

 So what is the result of mixing two different pure breeds?